Clean, Modular Code: Activity 1#

 • Write pseudocode that describes what the code intends to do step by step

-Begin cleaning up the code.
+Begin to clean up/refactor the code above.
 In the next activity, we will discuss loops and functions in more detail.